vHMML/vhmml-dp-word-cloud/README.md

 ![alt text](https://github.com/vHMML/vhmml-dp-word-cloud/blob/master/img/wc_language_1.PNG "filter language")

-After exporting the Full Search Data, use SQLIFY to isolate the Title Native Script (The title of an item in the original non-Roman language) and Language ID.
+After exporting the Full Search Data, we can use SQLIFY to isolate the Title Native Script (The title of an item in the original non-Roman language) and Language ID.

 ![alt text](https://github.com/vHMML/vhmml-dp-word-cloud/blob/master/img/wc_sqyilfy_2.PNG "SQLIFY")

 Looking at the data, because the language is at the part level, we may have manuscripts with multiple languages.
-However, we would like to isolate the Syriac ones.
+However, we would like to isolate just the Syriac ones.
 After loading our data into a Google Sheet, we can use some formulas to trim our data.

 ![alt text](https://github.com/vHMML/vhmml-dp-word-cloud/blob/master/img/wc_gs_3.PNG "Google Sheet")